eunnah/chineseflashcards/proposal.md

 - [ ] Show character stroke order animation
 - [ ] Have a quiz mode where the user can try to correctly answer multiple choice questions
 - [ ] Keyboard controls
+- [ ] Choose a level of difficulty

 In addition, this project will include:
 - [ ] An About modal describing the background and possible settings for the game